wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - Bug fix: Atachment file types, and file size labels were not working properly.
+- Bug fix: Field default text was not showing in form.

 = 4.0.9 =
 - (02 Oct 2013)  - Bug fix: PHP method of calling form display was not working.